Business Advice

 What to Look for in PMS Reporting Tools

-When evaluating vacation rental PMS software, the reporting module is often underweighted relative to interface and feature set.
+When evaluating vacation rental PMS software, the reporting module is often underweighted.
 Ask for a live demo of these specific reports: owner statement for a prior month, portfolio RevPAR comparison across properties, trust account reconciliation, and work order history for a specific property.
-The quality and accessibility of these reports tells you a lot about how the platform is architected.

-Red flags in PMS reporting: reports that require CSV exports to manipulate in Excel, reports that can only be run by admins, reporting that doesn't include trust accounting data, and dashboards with impressive visuals but limited ability to drill down.
+Red flags: reports that require CSV exports to manipulate in Excel, reports that can only be run by admins, and reporting that doesn't include trust accounting data.

 FAQ: Vacation Rental Reporting Tools

 What reports should I run every month?
-Owner statements (generated and distributed), portfolio RevPAR vs. prior year, trust account reconciliation, open maintenance work orders, and forward booking pace for the next 60 days.
+Owner statements, portfolio RevPAR vs. prior year, trust account reconciliation, open maintenance work orders, and forward booking pace for the next 60 days.

 Should my PMS handle all reporting or do I need separate tools?
-Your PMS should handle operational reporting — owner statements, RevPAR, maintenance, trust accounting.
+Your PMS should handle operational reporting.
 Market benchmarking requires separate tools.
 You shouldn't need to export to Excel for routine operational reports.

 See how RNS reporting gives your team the visibility it needs — book a demo.